Chapter 1 -The Desert

 She hadn't been this hungover since the night she graduated from the police academy and fell prey to her half sister's evil influence.
-Riva was three years older than Liz and her best friend.
+Riva was four years older than Liz and her best friend.

 Liz tried to open her eyes, but the blinding light made it impossible.
 Even with her entire body aching, her tongue sticking to the roof of her mouth, and the early morning sun beating relentlessly down on her, she realized she had to have been really drunk because she was only wearing a panty and bra.

 She groaned again, with more feeling, as the sand under her knees and arms registered.
 Was she at the beach?
 How did she get there?
 Wasn't it fall in Boston?

 Something wasn't right.
 If only she could think past the throbbing in her head.
 She sat fully upright; the world took a slow spin, and she almost keeled over, but she overpowered her weakness.
 Liz knew she had to get her eyes open to see where she was.
 She could be in danger.

 It took several tries before her blurry vision would settle into cohesion, and adrenaline kicked through her system, rapidly dispelling her symptoms.

 Horror slammed through Liz.
 Healed tattoo's on her left upper arm and below her navel brought reality crashing in.
 She didn't have to see the rest of her body to know she also had a tattoo on her back, just above her buttocks.
 She'd seen these markings on grainy surveillance photos of the Rayburn Cartel Members, but these were not just any markings.